-Interested in being an online writer, or hiring a writer for your projects?
-Then you’ll probably enjoy our infographic about the copywriter’s brain, lifestyle, habits, and thought process!
+For today’s infographic, we put our “brains” together and put an infographic about the copywriter’s brain, lifestyle, habits, and thought process (pun intended ?).
 We’ve taken a look at most common demographics that make up the database of online copywriters today, what goes on in their head (most of the time), important skill sets all copywriters maintain, and much more.
 Enjoy!
-Don’t forget to leave us a comment/share if you like!

 Did you know?
 There are over 2 million blog posts posted online every day.
 And there are more than 900,000,000 websites online, and dozens more launching per minute; the web is estimated to house 1 billion websites somewhere in 2016.
 With content marketing becoming the foundation of two-thirds of all B2B marketers’ marketing, and a priority investment in all their marketing, it’s more important than it’s ever been to hire your best-fit writer to create content that makes your brand stand out online.